ubear/sohu/README.md

 ```
 python runCmd.py http://www.baidu.com/
 ```
-This code will use the `BaseUrlCheck` class in `base.py` to check **www .baidu.com** and create a folder named **www .baidu.com** under `LOG_DIR` which you can set in `urlcheck/config.py`, then put the error link log in the folder.But `BaseUrlCheck` is so simple that it just is used to test.
+This code will use the `SampleUrlCheck` class in `sample.py` to check **www .baidu.com** and create a folder named **www .baidu.com** under `LOG_DIR` which you can set in `urlcheck/config.py`, then put the error link log in the folder.But `SampleUrlCheck` is so simple that it just is used to test.

-If you do not meet the function, you can inherit the `CheckUrl` class in `urlcheck/worker.py` which provides a simple multi thread and log framework and overwrite the `extract_url` function.`BaseUrlCheck` and `SohuUrlCheck` in `sohu.py` are simple examples.
+If you do not meet the function, you can inherit the `CheckUrl` class in `urlcheck/worker.py` which provides a simple multi threads and log framework and overwrite the `extract_url` function.`SampleUrlCheck` and `SohuUrlCheck` in `sohu.py` are simple examples.

 If you run it like this:
 ```